SAP-samples/teched2025-AD160/exercises/ex1/README.md

       Another option is SAP Business Accelerator Hub, which shows all the publicly available APIs from all SAP products, that you can also find directly in the SAP Business Accelerator Hub (https://api.sap.com/)

-      A third option is the Developer Hub, see here, where administrators can carefully curate and govern which APIs are published to developers and to manage these APIs by securing, applying transformation or traffic management options.
+      A third option is the Developer Hub, where administrators can carefully curate and govern which APIs are published to developers and to manage these APIs by securing, applying transformation or traffic management options.
 The last option is the Unfied Customer Landscape, which shows all the APIs that are part of a customer’s SAP and Third Party landscape.
       Take some time to explore these other options separately.

       Turn to the preselected **SAP System** choice.
 Select the service API_BUSINESS_PARTNER.